Harika-SVL/Shell-Scripting/notes.md

 ![Alt text](shots/4.PNG)

 * To execute we used bash command, but even after having shebang why do we need bash command :
-* To execute the scripts we need file permissions,so let's give file permissions
+* To execute the scripts we need file permissions, so let's give file permissions
 ```
 ls -l helloworld.sh
 chmod +x helloworld.sh